The best chef's knives for essential kitchen prep

 If you maintain a chef's knife, it will last you for years.
 To keep it in good order, sharpen the blade frequently, especially if it's made from steel, and always cut on a wooden or plastic board as hard surfaces like glass or granite will damage and dull them.
 Avoid using them to cut bone or frozen produce, as this could cause the blade to chip.

-Read on to discover which chef’s knife to buy.
-For over 200 buyer’s guides, visit our product review section and find guides to everything from saucepans to meat thermometers.
+Read on to discover which chef's knife to buy.
+For over 200 buyer’s guides, visit our product review section and find guides to everything from the best saucepans to the best food processors and best meat thermometers.

 The best chef's knives 2019